peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

-This document defines how X.509 certificates associating a given OpenID Federation Entity with a key included in that Entity's Configuration can be issued by a trust anchor and its intermediates through the ACME protocol to all the organizations that are part of a federation built on top of OpenID Federation 1.0.
+This document defines how X.509 certificates associating a given OpenID Federation Entity with a key included in that Entity's Configuration can be issued by a Certificate Issuer through the ACME protocol to the organizations which are part of a federation built on top of OpenID Federation 1.0.

 --- middle